 Art Therapy uses the creative process of art making to improve and enhance the mental, emotional and physical well-being of individuals of all ages.
 The exercises used in art therapy are not bound by anyone’s artistic capabilities and are facilitated in a caring and safe environment

-Rates for couples and small groups are also available.
+Individual, couples and small group sessions are available.

 Please contact firstname.lastname@example.org or call 02 4963 1387 to book or for more information

 Amanda is passionate about art therapy and believes that its powers of renewed perspective, emotional healing and deeply imaginative self-expression can benefit everyone.
 She has worked with both youth and adults and enjoys facilitating art therapy with individuals and groups of all ages and backgrounds.
 Amanda studied Fine Arts and English Language and Literature and received her Bachelors Degree from Kutztown University of Pennsylvania in the US.
 Having completed a certificate and diploma through the College for Educational and Clinical Art Therapy, she is now completing the Masters of Art Therapy at Western Sydney University.

 As a Visual artist and Art Therapist, Karen loves all things creative.
 She has a desire to bring people and creativity together in order to help individuals to discover the best in themselves.
 Karen is a wife and mother to 3 daughters and has 3 grandchildren.